 Someone asked me if I use Instagram.
 No, I never created an Instagram account since I don’t have a cat.

-Socially I prefer to connect with people face to face anyway.
+Socially I prefer to connect with people face to face.
 You can’t hug a social media profile.

-Perhaps the main reason I’m feeling drawn to let go of social media is that I’m rather bored with it.
-Perhaps when some new and exciting service comes along, I’ll give it a try, but for now the most popular ones seem to have grown stale.
-I love the allure of new technology and new possibilities, but the current offerings in this area seem uninspired to me.
+Perhaps the main reason I’m feeling drawn to let go of social media is that I’m bored with it.
+Perhaps when some new and exciting service comes along, I’ll give it a try, but for now the most popular ones have grown stale.
+I love the allure of new technology and new possibilities, but the current offerings in this area seem uninspiring.
 That’s to be expected since eventually these free services will start monetizing more heavily, and that’s likely to create a conflict of interest with their users (if it hasn’t already).

 I’m not suggesting that my experiences with social media would apply to you.
 I’ve largely used social media as an extension of blogging.
 But for now I think I’ll stick with my blog when I have something worthwhile to broadcast instead of trying to extend blogging into other social media platforms.